u-m-i/drawapp/README.md

 ### Aditional resources

 [Journal](https://docs.google.com/document/d/1YfSfQXn442uYNtxgi3IpvSF41wdDeOncpdcn3jXqh2c/edit?usp=sharing) Where all the though process is documented and almost all the planning occours - And a little bit of German for practice.

-# Peer review assignment one

-## Task 1: Comment the lineToTool.js
-Comment the file so that another programmer can understand what it does and how it works.
-You might not have seen loadPixel and updatePixel functions before.
-Check them out in the p5 documentation and see what they do.
-Try commenting them out and seeing how it affects the running of the program (remember to uncomment the two lines again before submitting your code).

-## Task 2: Turn sprayCan into a constructor function
-Currently the spray can tool is an object literal declared in the sketch file.
-Change it to a constructor function in its own file:

-* Cut the spray can object literal from the sketch file and paste it into a new file.
-* Save the file as sprayCanTool.js.
-* Rewrite the object literal as a constructor function called SprayCanTool().
-Don’t forget that properties and methods are declared with this (e.g. this.points = 13 and this.draw = function()).
-* Delete the object literal from the file when you are done.
-* In the index.html file, add a new script tag for sprayCanTool.js.
-* In sketch.js change the toolbox.addTool(sprayCan); to create a new sprayCan.

-## Task 3: Complete the helper functions
-In the helperFunctions constructor, two event handlers are created to handle the save and clear buttons.

-* Replace ??? on line 9 with the p5.js background function to reset the colour to white.
-* Replace ??? on line 19.
-In the p5.js reference guide, look up a function to save the canvas.
-Call this function so the user's drawing is saved to the hard disk.